doctea/usb_midi_clocker/README.md

 - Sequencer that records and playback MIDI notes or CV
   - ~~rudimentary MIDI looper~~ working, and saves to SD, 8 slots per project, with auto-advance
   - improve by writing & saving real MIDI files?
-  - Genericise MIDI looper functionality, so can eg record and loop drums
+  - ~~Genericise MIDI looper functionality, so can eg record and loop drums ~~
+  - Make a looper manager or something to allow easier adding of multiple loopers with controls
 - ~~TFT display~~ (working now using the Adafruit ST7789_t3 library and [mymenu](https://github.com/doctea/mymenu))
 - ~~Encoder for controlling options and parameters~~
 - Give better control over Beatstep via sysex if possible?